status-im/nimbus-eth1/Nimbus - An Ethereum 2.0 Sharding Client_xt.md

 ### November 2018 - July 2019

-We will focus on achieving compatibility with the rest of the clients.
-In addition, we will implement an [eWASM](https://github.com/ewasm/design/blob/master/README.md) runtime and will add Nim as one of the languages able to target the new VM.
+We will focus on achieving compatibility with all other clients.
+In addition, we will implement an [eWASM](https://github.com/ewasm/design/blob/master/README.md) runtime and will add Nim as one of the languages that can target the new VM.